CityofToronto/bdit_data-sources/volumes/vds/readme.md

   `starting_point` senses for external `vds_pull_vdsdata` task `update_inventories.done` to finish to ensure detector inventory is up to date before `raw_vdsvehicledata` insert (due to on-insert trigger to update foreign keys).

   **`check_partitions`**
-  - `check_partitions` checks if the date is January 1st.
-If not, the next task is skipped.
   - `create_partitions` creates new partitions for `raw_vdsvehicledata` before pulling data.
+Uses a `pre_execute` clause to skip task unless it is January 1st.

   **`pull_vdsvehicledata`**
   - `delete_vdsvehicledata` first deletes existing data from RDS `vds.raw_vdsvehicledata` to enable easy rerunning of tasks.